 The name Bul occurs only once in the Bible.
 It's the Canaanite name for the eighth month, which was the month of harvest, corresponding to our months October-November.

 It's mentioned only in relation to the building of Solomon's temple which commenced in the month Ziv (the month of the blossoms) and was completed seven years later, in the month Bul (1 Kings 6:38).
 This obviously reflected both the Sabbatical cycle and the agricultural year.

 Note that the names Ziv and Bul are Canaanite names.
 In Hebrew these months would be called Iyyar (איר) and Marcheshvan (מרחשון) or Cheshvan (חשון), but these Hebrew names don't occur in the Bible.

 See for the rest of the names of the months our deep-dive article on the Mysterious Hebrew Calendar.

 🔼Etymology of the name Bul

-Some scholars have proposed that the name Bul (בול) may have something to do with the name Baal (בעל) and although Baal was a fertility and agricultural deity, it's more plausible that the name of the month of the harvest derives from the verb יבל (yabal), meaning to produce, and particularly the identical noun בול (bul), meaning produce or outgrowth:
+Some scholars have proposed that the name Bul (בול) may have something to do with the name Baal (בעל) but although in English these names seem similar, in Hebrew they really aren't (the name Baal has actually two syllables, and should be pronounced Ba'al).
+Although Baal was a fertility and agricultural deity, it's more plausible that the name of the month of the harvest derives from the verb יבל (yabal), meaning to bring forth, and particularly the identical noun בול (bul), meaning produce or outgrowth:

 The name Bul as name for the month of the harvest means Produce or Outgrowth.